Community Conflict Management in Southern Somalia

 Spotlight on Triple Nexus in Practice – Humanitarian, Development & Peace

-Canadian civil society organizations (CSOs) and Global Affairs Canada (GAC) are increasingly interested in working on the Triple Nexus, or programming across humanitarian-development-peace pillars.
+Canadian civil society organizations (CSOs) and Global Affairs Canada (GAC) are increasingly interested in working on the triple nexus, or programming across humanitarian-development-peace pillars.

-With this in mind, Cooperation Canada has been working on a series of articles on the Triple Nexus, aimed at highlighting what works and what doesn’t in the field initiatives undertaken by its members, as well as some of the potential challenges and opportunities in expanding Triple Nexus programming.
+With this in mind, Cooperation Canada has been working on a series of articles on the triple nexus, aimed at highlighting what works and what doesn’t in the field initiatives undertaken by its members, as well as some of the potential challenges and opportunities in expanding triple nexus programming.

-Learn more about the Triple Nexus in practice by reading these stories from the field.
+Learn more about the triple nexus in practice by reading these stories from the field.

 “There Is No Development Without Peace”: Perspectives from Eastern Congo